loomio/loomio_help/content/user_manual/users/navigation/index.md

 - You can log out of Loomio, which is recommended if you're not using a personal device to access it.

 ## Sidebar
 The sidebar is where you find your discussions and your groups.
-It is displayed by default on large screens, and collapsed by default on small screens (such as smartphones), but can be toggled via the _3 horizontal bars_ icon in the top left of the screen.
+It is displayed by default on large screens, and collapsed by default on small screens (such as smartphones), but can be opened or closed via the using the ☰ horizontal bars icon in the top-left of the screen.

+### Pin sidebar
+If you pin the sidebar, then it will be open when you first arrive to any Loomio page, and will reopen (if you have closed it) upon navigation to any other page or tab.

-## Recent Threads
+## Recent threads

-The **Recent Threads** page gives you an overview of the most recent activity happening in your groups.
-You can access this page via the **Recent** option in the sidebar.
-If you are a member of multiple groups the **Recent Threads** page will be your landing page when you sign into Loomio.
+The **Recent threads** page gives you an overview of the most recent activity happening in your groups.
+You can access this page via the sidebar.
+If you are a member of multiple groups, the **Recent Threads** page will be your landing page when you sign into Loomio.

 The **Recent Threads** page displays content from your groups in a prioritised list.
 Open proposals are at the top, followed by all of the threads from your groups, sorted by most recent activity; **Today**, **Yesterday**, **This month**, **Older than a month**.

 If a thread or proposal title is **bold** then new activity has taken place since you last visited.
 Numbers in parentheses reflect how many new comments or votes have been posted since you last visited a particular thread.
 Decisions will show a graphic representation (a pie graph for proposals, bar charts for other poll types), with your position on the proposal superimposed on the graph.
 If you haven’t yet stated a position, there will be a question mark.

-## Unread Threads
+## Unread threads

-The **Unread Threads** page shows all threads and proposals that have new content since you last visited, sorted by group.
-You can access this page via the **Unread** option in the sidebar.
+The **Unread threads** page shows all threads and proposals that have new content since you last visited, sorted by group.
+You can access this page via the sidebar.
 You can clear unread items without reading them by hovering over the thread preview and clicking **Dismiss**.

 ## Muted